rilo-arbabillah / laravel-crowdsec

 Features

-- IP Blocking: Temporary IP blocks with automatic expiration
+- IP Blocking: Temporary IP blocks with automatic expiration and progressive escalation

-- CLI Commands: Statistics and cleanup utilities
+- CLI Commands: Statistics, cleanup, and export utilities

 - Facade API: Easy programmatic access to all features